makrai/notes/rabanser1711-tensor-decomp.md

   * formulate other machine learning problems as tensor decompositions?
     * like neural networks [15]
   * tensor decompositions under weaker assumptions
-    * usually ... weak conditions for uniqueness, [but strong] for effectively using them in machine learning settings
+    * usually weak conditions for uniqueness, but strong for effectively using them in machine learning settings
     * for example that the GMM estimation in Section 6 requires k ≤ d, which is a rather strong limitation